The AWS Managed Policies Trap

 Where Do We Go From Here?

 Even though the managed AWS trap can be lethal, you can avoid it.
-With Ermetic, replace your managed policies with secure, least-privilege access policies.
+With Tenable Cloud Security, replace your managed policies with secure, least-privilege access policies.
 If you’re interested in more information please contact us for a demo!